Shipping AI shouldn’t be a leap of faith.

-Independent evaluation, red-teaming, and assurance for everyone shipping LLMs, agents, and AI systems — from solo builders to large enterprises.
+Lattice/AI provides independent evaluation, red-teaming, and assurance for everyone shipping LLMs, agents, and AI systems, from solo builders to large enterprises.

 The 9 suites every